YuriyShestakov/IntelliVault/README.md

 ### Multi-Repository Configuration

-IntelliVault allows you to configure and manage multiple repositories.
-If more than one repo is configured, you will be prompted to select a repo for each operation.
-If only one repo exists, that repo will be used without any prompt.
+IntelliVault allows you to configure and manage multiple repositories to operate against.

-For each repo, you must set the following:
+For each repo, you must set the following properties:

 - **Repository Name**: Friendly name for this repo.
 - **CRX Repository URL**: URL for the repo, i.e. http://localhost:4502
 - **Username**: Username for connecting to the repository, ie. admin
 - **Password**: Password used for connecting to the repository, ie. admin.  **Note: the password is stored in plaintext.
 It is therefore not recommended to use this plugin to connect to any instance other than for local development.**

+To edit an existing repository, select it from the drop down and edit the value as appropriate before clicking on the "Save Repo Config" button.
+Likewise, you can delete a repository configuration by selecting it from the drop down and then clicking on "Delete Repo Config" (you will be prompted to confirm).

 When you first install the plugin, it will load 2 pre-configured repositories: